Kong/lua-resty-dns-client/README.md

 - BREAKING: improved performance and memory footprint for large balancers.
   80-85% less memory will be used, while creation time dropped by 85-90%.
 Since the `host:getPeer()` function signature changed, this is a breaking change.
+- Change: BREAKING the errors for cache-only lookup failures and empty records have been changed.
 - Fix: do not fail initialization without nameservers.
 - Fix: properly recognize IPv6 in square brackets from the /etc/hosts file.
 - Fix: do not set success-type to types we're not looking for.
 Fixes